Why conversations matter

 Schein (2013) has written about ‘humble inquiry’ – the gentle art of asking questions.
 We might think we all already know how to ask questions, but to discover ‘what could be’, asking questions must be accompanied by a willingness to listen to the answers with humility.
 This changes questioning into a vehicle for connecting, hearing and being heard, building trust, modelling strength, vulnerability and learning.
 This creates a genuine space to think, grounded in a spirit of alongsidedness.

-So which questions can you start to ask both yourself and others when leading through Covid-19?
+So which questions can you start to ask both yourself and others?
 Here are some suggestions to get you started.

 But remember asking is only part of the journey, listening and thinking are needed to move you to 'what could be'.